MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M07-empower-workforce-copilot-operations/5-create-presentation-heating-systems.md

     **Create a list of five questions that may be asked during the Q&A session and add them to the speaker notes in the Q&A slide.**
 20. How did Copilot respond when you tried this prompt?
 Did it add five questions to the speaker notes for the Q&A slide?
 If so, then congratulations!
 However, if Copilot kept adding the questions to the slide itself rather than to the speaker notes, then remember that Copilot is still a work in progress.
 If this occurs, then cut the questions from the slide and paste them into the speaker notes yourself.
-21. You can either discard this presentation or save it if you want to keep it for future reference.<br>
+21. You can either discard this presentation or save it if you want to keep it for future reference.